William Estep

 Swatch Quilt Ideas

 I’m working through Barbara Walker’s first Treasury of Knitting Patterns and making some swatches.
+I think I’ll make them large, with a bulky yarn and maybe turn the resulting swatches into a blanket someday.

 Read More